 SNPG Short Volume

-Xtrackers S&P 500 Growth Scored & Screened ETF (SNPG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $19.7M, listed on CBOE, carrying a beta of 1.03 to the broader market.
-Xtrackers S&P 500 Growth Scored & Screened ETF (the “fund”), seeks investment results that correspond generally to the performance, before fees and expenses, of the S&P 500 Growth Scored & Screened Index (the “Underlying Index”). public since 2022-11-11.
+Xtrackers S&P 500 Growth Scored & Screened ETF (SNPG) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $20.4M, listed on CBOE, carrying a beta of 1.04 to the broader market.
+The Xtrackers S&P 500 Growth Scored & Screened ETF, known as "the fund," endeavors to achieve investment outcomes that largely align with the performance of the S&P 500 Growth Scored & Screened Index, its underlying benchmark, prior to the deduction of fees and expenses. public since 2022-11-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.